einstin88/sapling-release/README.md

 		1. ***Option 1:***
 			- Drag and drop into the console window
 		2. ***Option 2:***
-			- Right click on the folder, then **hold** the 'option' button.
+			- Right click on the folder, then **hold** the 'option' key.
 You should see 'Copy xxx as pathname' option

 	![copy path on mac](https://github.com/einstin88/sapling-release/blob/master/img/mac_folder_3.JPG)